Biometix/biometix.github.io/playbook/cli.md

 ### Pre-processing before Analyzing

-Before initiating the fingerprint scanning process, you may need to convert file format.
+Before initiating the fingerprint scanning process, the file format may need to be converted.
 Use the following command to convert files of `JP2` and `JPEG` to `PNG` (the default target format):

 ``` sh
 ./run.sh --input data/input/ --mode fingerprint --convert "jp2 jpeg"
 ```

-If there is specific requirement for the file format, you can use the following command to specify the target format, for example, `WSQ`:
+If there is specific requirement for the file format, the following command can be used to specify the target format, for example, `WSQ`:

-> All the pre-processing are temporary only for following analysis task, it will not modify the input file, and won't be kept after the analysis.
+> All the pre-processing processes are temporary only for the following analysis task, it will not modify the input file, and won’t be kept after the analysis.

 ``` sh
 ./run.sh --input data/input/ --mode fingerprint --target wsq